busterswt/MNAIOv2/README.rst

 =======================

-MNAIOv2 can deploy a Rackspace Private Cloud environment based on OpenStack-Ansible but using custom templates.
-This method requires access to certain private GitHub repos and a slighty different workflow.
+MNAIOv2 can deploy a Rackspace Private Cloud environment based on OpenStack-Ansible but using custom RPC-O templates.
+This method requires access to certain private GitHub repos and uses a slighty different workflow.

-Set the deployment method from `osa` to `rpc` and run the `build.sh` scripts from the MNAIOv2
+Set the deployment method from `osa` (default) to `rpc` and run the `build.sh` scripts from the MNAIOv2
 directory:

 .. code-block:: bash